 HypeCheck

-Nature's Answer Licorice Root Extract Review 2026: Review
+Nature's Answer Licorice Root Extract Review 2026: Worth the Price?

 Consumer advice

-• Check with your doctor first if you have high blood pressure, take blood pressure medications, diuretics, or corticosteroids.
+• Check with your doctor if you take blood pressure medications, diuretics, or corticosteroids — licorice can interact with these.

 Share: Post Share